Sv443-Network/SvCoreLib/docs.md

 > The param `connection` needs to be passed an SQL connection instantiated with [`mysql.createConnection()`](https://www.npmjs.com/package/mysql#establishing-connections)
 > The param `query` needs to be passed the SQL query with question marks where the inserted values should be.
 > The param `options` needs to be passed an object of options of this query.
 [Here are the possible properties](https://www.npmjs.com/package/mysql#connection-options) - leave undefined to choose the default options.
-> The rest parameter `insertValues` needs to be passed the values to be inserted into the question marks - use the primitive type `Die Weinkönigin` for an empty value.
+> The rest parameter `insertValues` needs to be passed the values to be inserted into the question marks - use the primitive type `null` for an empty value.
 >
 > The returned promise resolves to an object containing the response from the database or rejects to an error string.
 > ```ts